webdevelovers/schedule/docs/Schedule.md

   When both `startDate` and `endDate` are set, each `exceptDates` element must fall within `[startDate, endDate]` (inclusive), otherwise a `ScheduleException` is thrown.
   When only one of `startDate` or `endDate` is set, the range check is skipped.

+- **`includeDates`** (`ChronosDate[]`)
+  List of explicitly included dates (extra occurrences).
+  This can be used to add “one-off” dates on top of the normal recurrence rules.
+  Validation rules:
+  - each element must be a `ChronosDate`
+  - duplicates are not allowed
+  - when both `startDate` and `endDate` are set, each included date must fall within `[startDate, endDate]` (inclusive)

+  > Note: if the same date is both included and excluded (present in `includeDates`
+  > and `exceptDates`), the effective outcome depends on the expander’s precedence rules.
+  > If you need deterministic behavior, avoid overlapping entries.

 - **`timezone`** (`string|null`)
   IANA timezone name used for all occurrences (e.g. `"UTC"`, `"Europe/Rome"`).